-Throughout the boot camp, students have access to career planning services, portfolio reviews, demo days, and recruiting advice.
-Upon program completion, graduates will receive a Certificate of Completion from the University of Richmond and will have a diverse portfolio of projects in our coding and data analytics programs, or skills applicable to certifications in cybersecurity.
+Throughout the boot camp, students have access to career planning services, resume and portfolio reviews, technical interview training, virtual tech panels, 1:1 coaching, and more.
+Upon program completion, students will receive a Certificate of Completion from the University of Richmond and will have a diverse portfolio of projects in our coding and data analytics programs, or skills applicable to certifications in cybersecurity.

-University of Richmond Boot Camps is powered by Trilogy Education Services.
+University of Richmond Boot Camps are powered by Trilogy Education Services a 2U, Inc. brand.